 Ally Machate, publishing consultant and founder of The Writer's Ally

-Don't forget to check out our series of articles on overwriting and how to address its various forms!
-And if you need help whipping your draft into shape, check out our professional book editing services and expert book editors today.
+Don't forget to check out Ally's series of articles on overwriting and how to address its various forms!
+And if you need help whipping your draft into shape, check out Ally's professional book editing services and expert book editors today.